Vitamin B2: The Glowing Vitamin

-- Vitamin B2 helps you turn food into energy.
-It supports the normal functioning of your brain and helps keep your skin and eyes healthy.
+- Vitamin B2 helps you turn food into energy and helps keep your skin and eyes healthy.

 - You can get vitamin B2 mostly from animal-based sources: organ meat, milk and eggs.
 However, fish, grains and some vegetables can also help you meet your daily needs of vitamin B2.

 - If you’re not getting enough vitamin B2, it could have negative consequences for your health, including excess blood (hyperemia), skin disorders and hair loss.